 When the mood strikes for a fast meal with a ton of flavor try these Spiced Curry Chicken Kabobs with Coconut Turmeric Rice.
 It’s an on the table in under 30 minutes meal loaded with exotic seasonings for weeknight fun!

 True story, it’s not all burgers and fries around here.
-When I am not on the road (or celebrating #BurgerMonth) I am often cooking for myself.
-By the time I am done from weeks of travel, I want to get home and fire up my own grills to create healthy meals to refuel me (and no lie, help with the needed junk-food detox).
+When I am not on the road, I am often cooking for myself.
+It’s cathartic for me.
+Music on, wine in hand, and time spent in the kitchen… Because, by the time I am done from weeks of travel, I want to get home and fire up my own grills to create healthy meals to refuel me (and no lie, help with the needed junk-food detox).

 Having traveled to South East Asia, I found the cuisines to be amazing, refreshing, and each flavor built and crafted one meticulous layer at a time.
 There is an understanding of balance and a clean distinct taste in every bite.
 Curry is one of my favorite memories from the area.
 So many options to pair with fresh veggies and meat.

 These kabobs bring together the flavors of meats grilled on street carts with the bold spice blends that I adore over easy coconut turmeric-infused rice – and all in under 30 minutes.
 Pretty much making them my favorite kabob recipe out there.